-- Describe the specific roles and capabilities of each project participant as it relates to the proposed project
+- Describe the specific roles of members of the project team, and their relevant experience as it relates to the proposed project.

-- Attach an abbreviated CV or resume (two page limit) for each applicant including past experience with similar projects/activities.
+- Attach an abbreviated CV or resume (2-page limit) for the Project Director

-- Attach a letter of support from each cooperating organization, agency, or business.
+- Attach a letter of support from each collaborating organization, agency, or business.
 Letters should state how the organization will participate in the project.

 - Provide a complete budget in the indicated format and a separate budget justification that includes how line items are calculated.

-- Small1 non-governmental organizations and farm or food businesses may include indirect (overhead) costs up to 10% of total direct costs in their project budget.
+- Small* non-governmental organizations, tribal governments, and farm or food businesses may include indirect (overhead) costs up to 10% of total direct costs in their project budget.
 Indirect costs are not allowed for institutions of higher education and governmental entities.